 Where key assessment points show that you are falling below your minimum expected grade or where a subject teacher makes a referral, you may be required to attend on a Friday.
-Staff have also used Fridays to provide additional coursework sessions for the whole class, for extra lessons to support groups of students and for 1-to-1 work.
-Register by swiping in with your lanyard in the usual way.
+Staff have also used Fridays to provide additional coursework sessions for whole classes, for extra lessons to support groups of students and for 1-to-1 work.
+Register by swiping in with your lanyard.
 This constitutes your attendance for the session.
 You should not commit to anything on Fridays that you cannot get out of, as you maybe required to be in school at short notice.